-Upon completion of this offering, certain holders of our ordinary shares or their transferees will be entitled to request that we register their shares under the Securities Act, following the expiration of the lock-up agreements described above.
+Certain holders of our ordinary shares or their transferees are entitled to request that we register their shares under the Securities Act.
 See "Description of Share Capital-Registration Rights Agreement."

 TAXATION

 The following discussion of Cayman Islands, PRC and United States federal income tax consequences of an investment in the ADSs or ordinary shares is based upon laws and relevant interpretations thereof as of the date of this prospectus, all of which are subject to change.
 This discussion does not deal with all possible tax consequences relating to an investment in the ADSs or ordinary shares, such as the tax consequences under state, local and other tax laws.
 To the extent that the discussion relates to matters of Cayman Islands tax law, it represents the opinion of Conyers Dill & Pearman, our Cayman Islands counsel.
 To the extent that the discussion relates to matters of PRC tax law, it represents the opinion of Fangda Partners, our PRC legal counsel.